Follow Slashdot stories on Twitter

 If you don't want to get fucked by Apple's policies, deal with a more responsible company.

-I'm a Linux and I smoke weed in my own house, while insulting noobs on the Internet.
+and I get to smoke in my own house, while browsing the Internet (for porn)

 That said, I can always tell when a computer I'm working on has a smoker for an owner.
 The smoke leaves a yellowish to brownish residue.
 Dust sticks to it.
 In the worst case I can recall seeing, cooling slots were blocked by congealed fuzzy crap.